copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We help communities document, co-create, and run grassroots AV support at meetups, conferences, and camps — using open, decentralized technologies.
-Our mission is to share skills, build archives, and keep information accessible through lasting public archives.
+We support open-source and decentralized tech communities to co-create audiovisual (A/V) documentation and run volunteer A/V at meetups, conferences, and camps.

 ### Navigation